Gabo-araya/sgsi_ext/Readme.md

 The included footer template can be found in `base/templates/includes/footer.html`

 ### API Client
-D3PT now includes an API client app to standardize the development of external integrations.
+DPT includes an API client app to standardize the development of external integrations.
 An example integration is available in the `dummy_app` directory.

 For additional documentation, see the `api_client/README.md` file.